 With the Geo Maps feature in PRTG, it is possible to integrate Google Maps into the PRTG web interface.
 Are there any limitations that apply when using this Google service?

-PRTG uses this API to display Geo Maps in the web interface.
+PRTG uses this API to display geographical maps in the PRTG web interface.
 Thus, API restrictions apply to all PRTG users who use the Geo Maps feature.

 We just upgraded to PRTG 8, and it seem that we already have reached 1000 different image request.
 The text above says requests per viewer, what does that mean?